 The hips should ride high at the surface

-You should be moving your hips from side to side with each stroke.
+Hips are also a very important part of backstroke swimming.
+You should be rolling your hips from side to side with each stroke.

 Backstroke is not swum flat.

-In other words, the hip is the first thing to rotate and the arm stroke follows.
+The hip should lead your arm pull.
+Meaning: Before your arm enters the water above your head, your hip should already be rotated to that side.
+In other words, the hip is the first thing to rotate, and the arm stroke follows.

-Arm Motion
+The Propellers: Efficient Arm Motion

 The normal rule - "thumb up" (when you arm comes out of the water at your hip) and "pinky in" (when you enter above your head back in the water) is perfect.

-However, the question is, when do you rotate from "thumb up" to "pinky in"?.
+However, the question is, when do you rotate from "thumb up" to "pinky in"?

-• keep your elbows locked above the water
+• Keep your elbows locked above the water.

 Backstroke arm rhythm